JoMaitreya/IOT-Environment-Monitor/README.md

 # IoT Environment Monitoring System

 This project involves an IoT-based environment monitoring system using an ESP32, DHT11 sensor, soil moisture sensor, and a relay.
 The system reads temperature, humidity, and soil moisture levels, displays them on an LCD, and sends the data to Adafruit IO.
-The relay is controlled based on the soil moisture level, turning on when the soil is dry and off when it is wet.
+The relay is controlled based on the soil moisture level,connected to a pump, turning on when the soil is dry and off when it is wet.

 ## Components Used